JDChallenger/malaria_monoclonal_transmission/README.md

 m6me: Slope corrections for both the assay used, and the country for the DMFA data

 Note that only model m1me is present for Pfs230.
 For Pfs25 & Pfs48/45, we use the 'compare' function from the rethinking package to assess the four models' goodness of fit.
-This information is displayed in Supplementary Table 5.
+This information is displayed in Supplementary Table 5 in the article.
 The 'ensemble' function (from the same package) is then used to generate the plots displayed in Figure 1, using samples from the model ensemble.

 The script 'collate_Figure1.R' can be run after the regression analyses have been performed, to join all the panels together.
 Specifically, run the scripts 'TRA_regression_4845.R', 'TRA_regression_25', & 'TRA_regression_230' first (in any order, no need to run 'ViewData.R' beforehand).
 Please note that the regression analyses may take a few minutes to run.